linzehui/Deep-Transformer-PaperList/README.md

 # Deep-Transformer-PaperList

-As Transformer has become a dominant architecture in NLP, how to increase the capacity of Transformer and make it trainable is research interest.
+As Transformer has become a dominant architecture in NLP, how to increase the capacity of Transformer and make it trainable is a recent research interest.
 This repo focuses on papers related to training a deep Transformer.

 ## PaperList